 - Pour sauce over cranberries in baking dish.
 Stir cranberries to coat well and cover pan.

 - Roast cranberries at 425 F for 15 to 18 minutes.
-Carefully remove lid and stir mixture about every 5 minutes.
+During cooking, carefully remove lid and stir the mixture about every 5 minutes.
 Once most of the cranberries have popped, remove pan from oven.
 Remove lid and stir cranberries.
 Allow mixture to sit for 5 minutes, it will thicken as it cools, stir again.

 - Use cranberry relish as a warm topping for goat cheese and kale crostini or allow to cool completely and add to your favorite sandwich wrap.
 Store leftover cranberry relish refrigerated in a covered container for up to one week.